-- 1. Assist you in staying abreast of changes in the workplace - 2.
+- 1. Assist you in staying abreast of changes in the workplace. - 2.
 Give you advice on needed changes in the program you teach. - 3.
 Serve as local judges and advisors to student youth organizations. - 4.
-Provide the industry leadership required by the State Board in the area of CTE. - 5.
+Provide the industry leadership required by the State Board of CTE - 5.
 Help you spread the news about what is going on in "your" program. - 6.
 Provide support for new equipment and technological advancements.